 You can get more variation by adding some spices.
 A little bit cinnamon enhances the holiday feeling.
 For something different for a change — chai eggnog — you can put one bag of caffeine-free rooibos chai tea to the saucepan and heat it with the other ingredients.
 Be careful when stirring the mixture, the teabag breaks easily.
 Remove the teabag from the chilled mixture, before adding the possible rum or rum flavoring.

-If you prefer even richer and creamier eggnog, please feel free to substitute some of the half-and-half for heavy cream.
+If you prefer even richer and creamier eggnog, please feel free to substitute some of the half-and-half with heavy cream.

 In case you prefer sweeter eggnog, you can add more vanilla stevia, or preferably unflavored stevia.
 Unflavored stevia gives more sweetness with less amount.
 Stevia is easy to add to the ready, chilled mixture.
 Since it’s already fluid, it doesn’t have any problems in dissolving like erythritol, for example.